 If you were to attend all of these attractions while in San Francisco and use public transportation for 3 days, you could save $73.85 for each adult. (and $52.85 for a child ticket)

 There are also coupons in the back of the booklet for things like shopping, dining, entertainment, souvenirs and gifts.

 3-Day Cable Car and Muni Bus Passport

-We ended up using public transportation alot when in San Francisco!
-The city has a lot of hills and riding a trolley saves time when you have a busy schedule.
+San Francisco Tip: The city has a lot of hills and riding a trolley saves time when you have a busy schedule.
 There is so much to see, so the public transport helps a lot.
 Plus, riding the trolley is a lot of fun.
 Overall, I really recommend taking the trolley at least once!

 California Academy of Sciences is a science museum, located in San Francisco’s Golden Gate Park.
 It is a really fun place to visit with kids and adults alike!
 We really enjoyed the planetarium and seeing the albino alligator, Claude.
 California Academy of Sciences also features an aquarium and a four-story rainforest, home to free-flying tropical butterflies and birds.
 It is also located in a really beautiful spot of the Golden Gate Park, so I recommend making a day out of it and enjoying some time in the park as well!